maximgeller/projects/chrome_extension/tutorial.md

 # JavaScript & The Chrome API
 ## Extension Architecture
 We need to JavaScript files to make this extension work.
 The first one is `popup.js`and this file contains the JavaScript we want to inject into `popup.html`.
 This will be the text that gets selected by your cursor!
+It also has to communicate with `background.js` in order to source the text that will get displayed in the popup.
 ![Chrome extension architecture](https://github.com/maximgeller/projects/blob/master/chrome_extension/img/popuparc.png?raw=true)
 [Source](https://developer.chrome.com/extensions/overview)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTE3Mzg2MDgsLTUxNjM1NDYxOCw0OD
+eyJoaXN0b3J5IjpbMjEyODAzMDUwOCwtNTE2MzU0NjE4LDQ4NT
-U3NzQ3MjQsMTk4NjkzNzA3OF19
+c3NDcyNCwxOTg2OTM3MDc4XX0=
 -->